github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 .. code-block:: java

-   public static InputStream tainted(Socket socket) throws IOException {
+   public static void tainted(Socket socket) throws IOException {
-       InputStream stream = socket.getInputStream(); // The return value of this method is a remote source of taint. return stream;
+       InputStream stream = socket.getInputStream(); // The return value of this method is a remote source of taint.
+       ...
    }

 This can be achieved by adding the following data extension.

 .. code-block:: yaml

    extensions:
      - addsTo:
          pack: codeql/java-all
          extensible: sourceModel
        data:
          - ["java.net", "Socket", False, "getInputStream", "()", "", "ReturnValue", "remote", "manual"]

 Reasoning:

-Since we are adding a new source, we need to add a tuple to the **sourceModel** extension point.
+Since we are adding a new source, we need to add a tuple to the **sourceModel** extensible predicate.
-The first five values are used to identify the method (callable) which we are defining a source on.
+The first five values identify the callable (in this case a method) to be modeled as a source.

 - The first value **java.net** is the package name.
 - The second value **Socket** is the name of the class (type) that contains the source.
-- The third value **False** flag indicates, whether or not the source also applies to all overrides of the method.
+- The third value **False** flag indicates whether or not the source also applies to all overrides of the method.
 - The fourth value **getInputStream** is the method name.
 - The fifth value **()** is the method input type signature.